facebook/zstd/programs/zstd.1.md

     at the cost of some compression ratio.
     This setting overwrites compression level if one was set previously.
     Similarly, if a compression level is set after `--fast`, it overrides it.
-* `--ultra`:
-    unlocks high compression levels 20+ (maximum 22), using a lot more memory.
-    Note that decompression will also require more memory when using these levels.
-* `--long[=#]`:
-    enables long distance matching with `#` `windowLog`, if not `#` is not present it defaults to `27`.
-    This increases the window size (`windowLog`) and memory usage for both the compressor and decompressor.
-    This setting is designed to improve the compression ratio for files with long matches at a large distance.

-    Note: If `windowLog` is set to larger than 27, `--long=windowLog` or `--memory=windowSize` needs to be passed to the decompressor.
-* `--patch-from=FILE`:
-    Specify the file to be used as a reference point for zstd's diff engine.
-    This is effectively dictionary compression with some convenient parameter selection, namely that windowSize > srcSize.

-    Note: cannot use both this and -D together
-    Note: `--long` mode will be automatically activated if chainLog < fileLog (fileLog being the windowLog required to cover the whole file).
-You can also manually force it.
-	Node: for all levels, you can use --patch-from in --single-thread mode to improve compression ratio at the cost of speed
-    Note: for level 19, you can get increased compression ratio at the cost of speed by specifying `--zstd=targetLength=` to be something large (i.e 4096), and by setting a large `--zstd=chainLog=`
-* `-M#`, `--memory=#`:
-    Set a memory usage limit.
-By default, Zstandard uses 128 MB for decompression as the maximum amount of memory the decompressor is allowed to use, but you can override this manually if need be in either direction (ie. you can increase or decrease it).

-    This is also used during compression when using with --patch-from=.
-In this case, this parameter overrides that maximum size allowed for a dictionary.
-(128 MB).
 * `-T#`, `--threads=#`:
     Compress using `#` working threads (default: 1).
     If `#` is 0, attempt to detect and use the number of physical CPU cores.